Kiran6248/superchef-ms4/README.md

  * [Snipping Tool](https://en.wikipedia.org/wiki/Snipping_Tool) was used to take screenshots of the images and codes.
  * [TinyPNG](https://tinypng.com/) is used to reduce the size of the Hero Image.
  * [Balsamiq](https://balsamiq.com/wireframes/) is used to make wireframes for this project in the skeleton stage.
+ * [Grammarly](https://app.grammarly.com/) is to check spelling errors of the README.md and TESTING.md.

 [Go back to Top](#table-of-content)